SES-10

-SES-10, is a geostationary communications satellite awarded in February 2014, owned and operated by SES S.A. and designed and manufactured by Airbus Defence and Space on the Eurostar-3000 satellite bus.
+SES-10, is a geostationary communications satellite awarded in February 2014, owned and operated by SES and designed and manufactured by Airbus Defence and Space on the Eurostar-3000 satellite bus.
 It is positioned at the 67° West position thanks to an agreement with the Andean Community to use the Simón Bolivar-2 satellite network.
 It replaces AMC-3 and AMC-4 to provide enhanced coverage and significant capacity expansion.

 The satellite has a pure Ku-band payload with 55 transponders offering direct-to-home (DTH) broadcasting and enterprise and broadband connectivity.
 Its three wide beams cover Mexico and the Caribbean, Brazil, and Spanish-speaking South America.

 After several delays, SES-10 was launched on 30 March 2017 aboard a Falcon 9 Full Thrust.
 The launch marked the first time in aerospace history that an orbital-class first stage was successfully reused.
 The first stage was recovered for a second time, setting another record.
 A third record comes from a successful splashdown of the payload fairings.